masagrator/FPSLocker-Warehouse/README.md

 ✝️ - patch is not possible to create<br>
 ❌ - patch not available<br>
 ✅ - patch available (click on it for file).<br>
-➕ - Mod installation is required (or advised if it's next to ✅/◯).
-Read DETAILS.<br>
 ◯ - this version doesn't need a patch

 ---